Son of Pickton victim supporting Myran family during Winnipeg serial killer’s trial

 Sharon Abraham with her son, Casey.
 Photo: Courtesy Casey Abraham

-He advised the family not to look at the killer when he was being escorted into and out of the courtroom.
+He advised the family not to look at the killer when he was escorted into and out of the courtroom.

-“He’s on trial for ending the lives of four Indigenous women who can no longer have a glass of water but he can?
+“He’s on trial for ending the lives of four Indigenous women who can no longer have a glass of water, but he can?
 He should have gone thirsty as well.”

 Support is available for anyone affected by these reports and the issue of missing and murdered Indigenous people.
 Immediate emotional assistance and crisis support are available 24 hours a day, seven days a week through a national hotline at 1-844-413-6649.